sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 The DuoNat project is primarily written in JavaScript, with HTML and CSS for the frontend.
 The codebase is organized into several key directories and files:

 - `index.html`: The main HTML file for the application.
+- `html/dialogs/*`: The HTML files for the app's dialogs.
 - `code/`: Contains most of the JavaScript modules.
 - `styles/`: Contains CSS files for styling the application.
 - `data/`: Contains JSON files with taxon information and sets.